 A VPN (Virtual Private Network) is a security and privacy technology used by many people on the internet.
 However, one thing I am sure of is that anyone who has ever used a VPN must have experienced a slight fluctuation in their internet speeds.
-This variation in internet speeds has nothing to do with the brand of the VPN provider but rather on multiple different factors.
+This variation in internet speeds has nothing to do with the brand of the VPN provider but rather with multiple different factors.

 Typically, in my experience, I have usually faced a slight reduction in my internet speed (5 to 6 percent) however, your results could vary, but just for the reference, I got this result from my NordVPN evaluation.